 If you have a speech or hearing impairment, you can use the National Relay Service.
 For voice calls or telephone typewriter (TTY) call 13 36 77 then ask for 13 10 50.

-*For the purposes of this document, 'insurer' means; icare (insurance and care NSW), self insurer, specialised insurer and Treasury Managed Fund (TMF).
+*For the purposes of this document, 'insurer' means the Nominal Insurer, self insurer, specialised insurer and agent for icare Insurance for NSW.